eburchfield/emilyburchfield/content/courses/eds/_index.md

 ## Background

-This course was taught at Emory University in 2020 (a great year!).
-Below, you'll find links to the tutorials we covered in the class.
+This course is taught every fall at Emory.
+Below, you'll find links to the tutorials we cover in the class.

 ## Content